Tsurai7/Inno_Shop/README.md

+# Inno_shop

-Inno_shop consists of 2 micoservices:
+Inno_shop consists of 2 microservices:

-  User management service:
+## User Management Service:

-    - RESTful api for creating, reading, updating and deleting users;
+- RESTful API for creating, reading, updating, and deleting users;
 - Providing registration and login actions using JWT tokens;
-    - Implementation of verification users using emails.;
+- Implementation of user verification using emails;
 - Tests using xUnit.

-  Products management service:
+## Products Management Service:

-    - RESTful api for creating, reading, updating and deleting products;
+- RESTful API for creating, reading, updating, and deleting products;
 - Providing searching and filtering products using CQRS and MediatR;
-    - Error handling using Custom exceptions middleware abd Fluent Validation;
+- Error handling using Custom Exceptions Middleware and Fluent Validation;
 - Only authorized users can manipulate products;
 - Tests using xUnit.

-Project was implemented using Clean Architecture and it also has docker support.
+The project was implemented using Clean Architecture and also has Docker support.